CRESYM/colib0.github.io/pages/models/regulations/governor/GovHydro4/index.md

 In a hydroelectric power plant, the governing system’s main function is to control the speed or load of the turbine by the means of gate opening.
-The prime movers convert the kinetic energy of the water into mechanical energy, which is then converted into electrcial energy by a synchronous generator.
+The prime movers convert the kinetic energy of the water into mechanical energy, which is then converted into electrical energy by a synchronous generator.
 The governor monitors the speed of the turbine and adjusts the position of the gates that control the water flow to keep the speed steady.
 It does this by comparing the actual speed with the desired speed and making changes accordingly [1].

+For more details also see [4] and [5].

 ### Types of turbines